xshirl1027/spotify-translate-extension/README.md

-this is a spotify extension that will allow users to view and translate lyrics of popular foreign language songs into the language of their choice.
+this is a spotify extension that will allow users to view and translate lyrics of popular foreign language songs into the language of their choice--written entirely in reactJS